On Minimum Saturated Matrices: Forbidding Small Matrices

 \begin{proof} Let $M=[T_n^{\le1},M']$ be $lK_2^2$-saturated.
-Note that $M'$ must have the property that every column $\chi_A$ with $A\in[n]^{(2)}$ either belongs to $M'$ or creates an $F$-submatrix; in the latter case, exactly $l-1$ columns of $M'$ have ones in both positions of $A$.
-Therefore, adding to $M'$ some columns of $T_n^2$ (possibly multiple), we can obtain a new matrix $M''$ such that, for every $A\in[n]^{(2)}$, $M''(A,)$ contains the column $(1,1)^T$ exactly $l-1$ times.
-If we let set $X_i$ be encoded by the $i$th row of $M''$ as its characteristic vector, we have that $|X_i\cap X_j|=l-1$ for every $1\le i<j\le n$.
-The result of Bose~\cite{bose:49} (see \cite[Theorem 14.6]{jukna:ec}), which can be viewed as an extension of the famous Fisher's inequality~\cite{fisher:40}, asserts that the rows of $M''$ are linearly independent over the reals or $M''$ has two equal rows, say $X_i=X_j$.
-The last case is impossible because then $|X_i|=l-1$ and each other $X_h$ contains $X_i$ as a subset; this in turn implies that the column $((1)^n)^T$ appears at least $l-1\ge 2$ times in $M''$ and (since $n\ge 3$) the same number of times in $M'$, a contradiction.
+Note that $M'$ must have the property that every column $\chi_A$, with $A\in\subs{[n]}{2}$, either belongs already to $M'$, or its addition creates an $F$-submatrix; in the latter case, exactly $l-1$ columns of $M'$ have ones in both positions of $A$.
+Therefore, by adding to $M'$ some columns of $T_n^2$ (with possibly some columns being added more than once), we can obtain a new matrix $M''$ such that, for every $A\in\subs{[n]}{2}$, $M''(A,)$ contains the column $(1,1)^T$ exactly $l-1$ times.
+If we let the set $X_i$ be encoded by the $i$th row of $M''$ as its characteristic vector, we have that $|X_i\cap X_j|=l-1$ for every $1\le i<j\le n$.
+The result of Bose~\cite{bose:49} (see \cite[Theorem 14.6]{jukna:ec}), which can be viewed as an extension of the famous Fisher inequality~\cite{fisher:40}, asserts that, either the rows of $M''$ are linearly independent over the reals, or $M''$ has two equal rows, say $X_i=X_j$.
+The second case is impossible here, because then $|X_i|=l-1$ and each other $X_h$ contains $X_i$ as a subset; this in turn implies that the column $((1)^n)^T$ appears at least $l-1\ge 2$ times in $M''$ and (since $n\ge 3$) the same number of times in $M'$, a contradiction.
 Thus the rank of $M''$ over the reals is $n$.
-Since every column added to $M'$ when we were constructing $M''$ was already present in $M'$, the matrices $M'$ and $M''$ has the same rank over the reals.
-Thus $M'$ has at least $n$ columns and the lemma follows. \end{proof}
+Note that every column $C\in T_n^2$ added to $M'$ during the construction of $M''$ was already present in $M'$ (otherwise $C$ contradicts the assumption that $M$ is $lT_2^2$-saturated).
+Thus the matrices $M'$ and $M''$ have the same rank over the reals.
+We conclude that $M'$ has at least $n$ columns and the lemma follows. \end{proof}